Johanna Leggatt | March 2020

-However, as Montgomery Carey & Associates (MCA) principal Dallas Carey CPA acknowledges, while potentially rewarding, running your own practice can be much harder than it looks.
+However, as Montgomery Carey & Associates (MCA) principal Dallas Carey CPA acknowledges, while it is potentially rewarding, running your own practice can be much harder than it looks.

 “It’s been a huge learning experience,” Carey says, who left the Warrnambool office of Crowe Horwath in 2017 with colleague Richard Montgomery to start MCA.

-“Especially in the infancy stage, you’re thinking of the business 24/7”, he notes.
+“Especially in the infancy stage, you’re thinking of the business 24/7,” he says.
 “You’re working in the business, as well as on the business.”